cokorie/spaceman/README.md

 ### __Further Enhancements (Icebox)__
-* Adding audio for buttons, when they are clicked
+* Adding audio, for when the replay button is clicked
 * Creating variables and a function to ensure there is no chance of repeating a random word in the "words" array
 * Adding animation to the "Spaceman" shown on screen
 * Adding a media query for the reformatting of the game window on phones & tablets